 Did you know?

-- The National Director is an hermano mayor (“older brother”), who was raised at NPH Honduras.
+- Marlon Velásquez, NPH Nicaragua’s National Director, is an Hermano Mayor (“Older Brother”), who was raised at NPH Honduras.

-- The wastewater treatment system works without electricity or chemicals and the treated water can be used for irrigation of green areas, gardens and agricultural programs.
+- The wastewater treatment system works without electricity or chemicals and the treated water is used for irrigation of green areas, gardens and agricultural programs.

-- The vocational workshops went through a certification and accreditation process in 2015.
-Students can now be certified in shoe-making, sewing, residential electricity, welding, computation, and English.
+- The vocational workshops offer certification in shoe-making, sewing, residential electricity, welding, computers, and English.